The Amazon Echo Dot (5th Gen) ($49) is our pick — it has built-in temperature and motion sensors, an eero Wi-Fi extender.

 Is the Echo Dot 5th Gen worth it over the 4th Gen?

-Yes if you plan to use it as an automation trigger.
+Yes — the 5th Gen's built-in temperature and motion sensors are a meaningful upgrade for automation.
 The temperature sensor and motion detector added in the 5th Gen enable automations that weren't possible before — like automatically adjusting your thermostat based on detected room temperature, or triggering lights when you enter a room.
 The audio quality difference is minimal; the sensors are the upgrade.

 Sources & Methodology